talhamwy/ba-tech-jam-canada/labs.md

 ## Note
 Once you reserve the Jam‑in‑a‑Box environment, please be sure to follow the preparation steps before starting the Content Labs.
 Use the instructions in the [Reserve and Prepare the Jam‑in‑a‑Box Single User Environment](https://ibm.github.io/cp4ba-jam-in-a-box/23.0.2/Solutions/Client%20Onboarding/)  guide and run those steps immediately after reserving the environment.

+You can retrieve the URLs directly from the OCP console.
+Go to Workloads → Config Maps, then search for icp4adeploy-cp4ba-access-info.
+That config map contains the URLs for ACCE, ICN, and GraphIQL.

 | Lab instructions mention...                                  | As part of this Jam-in-a-Box environment...                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | using the **URLs** found on the Tech Jam event page          | please use the **bookmarks** created for you in **Firefox**  |